-One of the first steps of an information security risk assessment is to identify the threats that could pose a risk to your business.
+One of the core aspects of an information security risk assessment is to identify the threats your organisation faces.

 Threats come in various guises, such as natural disasters, a data leak, computer malfunction or even more severe scenarios, such as a bomb or terrorist attack.

 One common threat relates to contractual or regulatory breaches, whether that’s a violation of the terms of contract with a third party (including a security incident that they’re responsible for) or a breach of a regulatory requirements, such as those outlined in the GDPR (General Data Protection Regulation).

 Another common category of threats is the improper disclosure of sensitive information – whether that’s password breaches, employee data, customer data or intellectual property.

 Similarly, organisations need to be concerned about unauthorised access to their information.
 This includes access to information systems, networks, physical premises and databases.

 It’s not just the threat of information being compromised that you need to worry about, though.
 You also need to consider the possibility of someone creating fraudulent records or amending existing data to contain incorrect information.

 Other threats you may need to address include: